Frequently asked questions

 - Who makes the decision to pay dividends?

-The AGM attendees decide whether dividends are to be paid, and if so, on the size and form of payment.
+The AGM or EGM attendees decide whether dividends are to be paid, and if so, on the size and form of payment.

 - Who is eligible to receive dividends?

-- Would I receive dividends if I sold shares after the AGM record date for is set?
+- Would I receive dividends if I sold shares after the general meeting record date but before the dividend record date?

 - When are dividends paid?